blutorange/js-incremental-cycle-detect/README.md

 The main algorithm is implemented by `CycleDetectorImpl`.
 To allow for this lib to work with different graph data structures, it is subclassed.
 The subclass is called `...Adapter` responsible for storing the vertex and edge data.
-The following adapters are part of this library:
+The following adapters are part of this library and all implement [CycleDetector](https://blutorange.github.io/js-incremental-cycle-detect/interfaces/cycledetector.html)

-- GenericGraphAdapter: Uses `Map`s to associate data with a vertex, allowing any type of vertex.
+- [GenericGraphAdapter](https://blutorange.github.io/js-incremental-cycle-detect/interfaces/genericgraphadapter.html): Uses `Map`s to associate data with a vertex, allowing any type of vertex.
 In the above example, you could use strings, booleans, objects etc. instead of numbers.
 Seems to perform pretty well.
-- GraphlibAdapter: For the npm module `graphlib`.
+- [GraphlibAdapter](https://blutorange.github.io/js-incremental-cycle-detect/classes/graphlibadapter.html): For the npm module [graphlib](https://www.npmjs.com/package/graphlib).
 Vertices are strings.
-- ObjectGraphAdatpter: Uses plain `objects` instead of `Map`s.
+- [ObjectGraphAdatpter](https://blutorange.github.io/js-incremental-cycle-detect/classes/objectgraphadapter.html): Uses plain `objects` instead of `Map`s.
 Slightly less performant, use if `Map` is not available.

 You can add vertices explicitly, but it is not required.
 They are added if they do not exist.